 This project entails the design and recording of four, hour-long lectures, and the writing of four, hour-long of workshops based on these lectures.
 These will introduce, develop and expand the concepts of pedestrian dynamics, with no previous experience required.
 There will also be coursework and exam questions set for the students, at an MSc and MEng level.

+This new material will replace around half of the previous course content.
+The section that will be replaced examined safety theory, safety management systems, accident and incident investigations, and quantified risk assessments.
+The new content improves significantly on the previous content as it both reflects the current research expertise of academics within the department, and relates more with the environmental aspects of the course - especially when viewed from the perspective of transportation in urban environments.
+Furthermore, the new course material will be significantly more up to date with current research topics and regulations than the previous content.
+Additionally, the course content itself allows for much more interactivity to be incorporated into the teaching methods than previous content.

 This course will be developed with an aim to incorporate with the rest of the module, and will include modern methods of improving interaction levels, for instance using a flipped classroom approach, with recorded lectures and reading material, followed by workshops based on the previous week’s work.
 Further approaches will include Mentimeter polls and discussions, as well as potential guest lectures from a London based engineering consultancy that specialises in this industry.

+The module learning objectives for this section of the course would be:

+Understand pedestrian movement in both emergency and non-emergency situations, including emergent properties of crowd dynamics and individual behavioural theories.

+Design pedestrian dynamics experiments and run simulation models to analyse and predict crowd behaviours, appreciating the limitations of both of these methods.

 A basic outline for the lectures and workshops is provided below: